MaxB1801/go-Backtester/README.md

 main - starts backtest function which uses the slice of structs.
 Will iterate throught the slice until it finds an entry.
 Ane ntry being when all the functions are true, functions are the configurables so if rsi is less than number

-tbh python good enough for now
+Split folders into accs, dis, mid

+tbh python good enough for now.
+Will do this so i can add better tview stuff and graphs and stuff, maybe graphs as it iterates, just want vetter logic

+GRAPHSSS

+# notes use yahoo finance api to load files into their folder with the updated data